 Team members come and go.
-A best practice for virtual meetings is choosing a tool that has a soft learning curve and comes with real-time support.
+One of the best practices for virtual meetings is choosing a tool that has a soft learning curve and comes with real-time support.
 Sparing a new meeting attendee from a technical issue does not go unnoticed.

 c.
 Is it compatible with your existing technology?

-Whether you use Google Docs or have a business API, picking a tool that integrates into your pre-existing technology platform will boost your remote workforce’s productivity for little to no cost.
+Whether you use Google Docs or have a business API for remote work, picking a tool that integrates into your pre-existing technology platform will boost your remote workforce's productivity for little to no cost.

 d.
 Does it have the features you need?

-You likely have specific requirements that you want your virtual meeting tool to fulfill.
-For example, if you do a lot of presentations, then a tool with a screen-sharing feature (or better yet, a remote browser) is a must.
+You likely have specific requirements that you want your virtual team meeting tool to fulfill.
+For example, if you do a lot of presentations, then a tool with a screen sharing feature (or better yet, a remote browser ) is a must.
 On the other hand, if you need live feedback from your team, using software that integrates surveys can save you a lot of valuable time.

 e.
 How much does it cost?

 Whenever possible, one other of the best practices for effective virtual meetings is to set them up as far in advance as possible.
 Giving your attendees plenty of warning will allow them to free up their busy schedules and prepare any documents or files they may need for the meeting.